bklogic/ServiceBuilder/resources/GettingStarted.md

 > The application and module are automatically deployed to DevTime upon creation.
 The service are automatically deployed to DevTime upon a successful test.
 However, you may deploy a service, a module or a whole application manually anytime as you please.
 Once deployed, the services are accesible through the DevTime endpoint.

 1. Deploy service to DevTime
-    - Move mouse over `getCustomersByState` service, righ-click to show a context menu, and select `Deploy Service`, to deploy the service.
+    - Right-click `getCustomersByState` service, and select `Deploy Service`, to deploy the service.

 The service is deployed in seconds.

 2. Deploy module to DevTime
-    - Move mouse over `myMod` module, righ-click to show a context menu, and select `Deploy Module`, to deploy the module.
+    - Right-click `myMod` module, and select `Deploy Module`, to deploy the module.

 The module is deployed in seconds.

 3. Deploy application to DevTime
-    - Move mouse over `myApp` application righ-click to show a context menu, and select `Deploy Application`, to deploy the application.
+    - Right-click `myApp` application, and select `Deploy Application`, to deploy the application.

 The application is deployed in seconds.